apache/geode-examples/rest/README.md

 limitations under the License.
 -->

-# Geode rest api example
+# Geode REST API example

-This is a simple example that demonstrates putting values into a replicated region and retrieving the values using the geode rest api.
-For enabling the rest api you can follow the official [document](https://geode.apache.org/docs/guide/19/rest_apps/setup_config.html#setup_config_enabling_rest).
+This is a simple example that demonstrates putting values into a replicated region and retrieving the values using the Geode REST API.
+For enabling the REST API you can follow the official [document](https://geode.apache.org/docs/guide/19/rest_apps/setup_config.html#setup_config_enabling_rest).

 This example assumes you have installed Java and Geode.